tuankhoin/toilet-pandemia/README.md

                 float diffussAvg = (diffuse.r + diffuse.g + diffuse.b) / 3;
 ```
-#### 3. Specular refecltion
+#### 3. Specular Reflection
-The toon shader also need to have the distinct refecltions of the light source.
+The toon shader also need to have the distinct reflections of the light source.
 This calculation takes in two properties: a specular color that define strength the reflection and a glossiness that controls the size of the reflection.

 * The strength of the specular reflection is defined in Blinn-Phong as the dot product between the normal of the surface and the half vector.
 The half vector is a vector between the viewing direction and the light source calculated by summing those two vectors and normalizing the result.